srgokribb/Rifdock-Total-Setup/README.md

 - ./program - run 'program' in current directory
 - program - run 'program' in available address
 - cp file1 /path/to/the/directory1 - cp file1 to directory1
+- rm -rf file1 - Remove file1 without asking any questions.
-- rm -fr directory1 - Remove directory1 and it all files under the directory without asking any questions.
+- rm -rf directory1 - Remove directory1 and it all files under the directory without asking any questions.
 - /usr - Univeral System Resources
 - export PATH=$PATH:/path/to/the/file - add the specific address(/path/to/the/file) to $PATH
 - export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/the/file - add the specific address (of library) to $LD_LIBRARY_PATH